 The above table provides a summary of various unfunded commitments and fully-executed, non-binding term sheets, (1)each relating to current or anticipated financing arrangements we intend to fund utilizing proceeds from this offering, subject to the closing of the loans relating to such term sheets.
-Other than [•], we have not entered into binding definitive commitments relating to these loans.
-As of the date of this prospectus, we have executed non-binding term sheets with potential borrowers in connection with [•] loans representing \$[•] million of anticipated loan commitments.
-We are currently completing our diligence and underwriting process and negotiating definitive loan documents for each of the potential loan investments related to these fully-executed, non-binding term sheets, with the exception of [•] for which we have already completed our diligence and underwriting process and are in the process of negotiating definitive loan documents.
-Historically, approximately [•]% of our fully-executed, non-binding term sheets have converted into loans.
-Each of the [•] potential loans that are the subject of our fully-executed, nonbinding term sheets remain subject to satisfactory completion of our underwriting and due diligence processes, definitive documentation, satisfaction of customary conditions precedent and final approval by the Investment Committee, with the exception of [•] for which we have already completed our diligence and underwriting process.
+Other than Unfunded Commitments for Loans 2, 4, 5, 6, 7, 10, and 11, we have not entered into binding definitive commitments relating to these loans.
+As of the date of this prospectus, we have executed non-binding term sheets with potential borrowers in connection with five loans representing \$90 million of anticipated loan commitments.
+We are currently completing our diligence and underwriting process and negotiating definitive loan documents for each of the potential loan investments related to these fully-executed, non-binding term sheets.
+Historically, less than 10% our fully-executed, non-binding term sheets have failed to convert into loans.
+Each of the five potential loans that are the subject of our fully-executed, nonbinding term sheets remain subject to satisfactory completion of our underwriting and due diligence processes, definitive documentation, satisfaction of customary conditions precedent and final approval by the Investment Committee.
 As a result, no assurance can be given that any of these potential loans will close on the currently contemplated terms or at all.
-If these potential loans do not close, we intend to use at least 75% of the net proceeds from this offering to originate and participate in other commercial loans to companies operating in the cannabis industry that are consistent with our investment strategy, which we would expect to have similar characteristics as the terms reflected in this table.
+If these potential loans do not close, we intend to use at least 75% of the net proceeds from this offering to originate and participate in other commercial loans that are consistent with our investment objective, which we would expect to have similar characteristics as the terms reflected in this table.